-If he could spend one day doing anything – “I would skydive first thing in the morning, have brunch–I love french toast.
-Then I would go hang out with my friends on the lake and have a watermelon, and end the evening playing card games with friends and family.”
+If he could spend one day doing anything – “I would go skydiving first thing in the morning, have brunch–I love French toast.
+Then, I would go hang with my friends on the lake and end the evening playing card games with friends and family.”

 If he could have coffee with one person – “Being a retired college tennis player, I would love to have a conversation and play a tennis match with Roger Federer who is the ultimate GOAT in my opinion.”